Kena: Bridge of Spirits: Accolades

 Kena: Bridge of Spirits was awarded Game of the Year from Houston Press, and was ranked among the year's best by Ars Technica, GameSpot, GamesRadar+, and USA Today.
 It was nominated for PlayStation Game of the Year at the 39th Annual Golden Joystick Awards.
-At The Game Awards 2021, it won Best Independent Game and Best Debut Indie Game; it was nominated for Best Art Direction and was included in the first round of 30 games selected for the audience-voted Players' Voice award.
+At the Game Awards 2021, it won Best Independent Game and Best Debut Indie Game; it was nominated for Best Art Direction and was included in the first round of 30 games selected for the audience-voted Players' Voice award.
 From PlayStation Blog, the game won Independent Game of the Year and was fourth runner-up for Best Graphical Showcase.
 It won Best Indie at the inaugural Arab Game Awards, and was nominated for one award at the 49th Annie Awards, 18th British Academy Games Awards, 33rd GLAAD Media Awards, and 11th Annual New York Game Awards, two at the 22nd Game Developers Choice Awards, and four at the 25th Annual D.I.C.E.
 Awards.
 It led the nominees at the SXSW Gaming Awards with four nominations, of which it won one, and it won one of its two nominations at the Webby Awards.
 The main theme music, "Beneath Worlds", won Best Main Theme at the 20th Annual Game Audio Network Guild Awards.

 Sales

-Kena: Bridge of Spirits was the most-downloaded PlayStation 5 game of September 2021 in Europe, and the third-most in North America; the PlayStation 4 version was 16th in Europe.
-By October 2021, the game had broke-even; Josh Grier said Sony was "happy" with the results.
-In October 2021, it was the fifth-most-downloaded PlayStation 5 game in Europe and fifteenth in North America; in December, it was ninth in North America.
+Kena: Bridge of Spirits broke-even within one month; Josh Grier said Sony was "happy" with the results.
+It was the most-downloaded PlayStation 5 game of September 2021 in Europe, and the third-most in North America; the PlayStation 4 version was 16th in Europe.
+In October, it was the fifth-most-downloaded PlayStation 5 game in Europe and fifteenth in North America; in December, it was ninth in North America.
 For the year overall, it was the seventh-most-downloaded PlayStation 5 game in Europe, and the twentieth in North America.
 In January 2022, it ranked twelfth in Europe and eighteenth in North America; it ranked seventeenth in Europe in February, and thirteenth in Europe and nineteenth in North America in April.
+According to Ember Lab, players had "found over 40 million Rot and over 8 million unique hats" by April 2023.